 Unfortunately, there is no team page on Nexo’s website; however, we could find some information about the owner and co-founder of Nexo during our quick Google search.

 Antoni Trenchev is the second co-founder and currently the CEO of Nexo.
-You can watch several interviews of him on Bloomberg, where shares his bitcoin price predictions.
+You can watch several interviews of him on Bloomberg, where promotes his bitcoin price predictions.

 What’s the relationship between Credissimo and Nexo?

-As mentioned earlier, Credissimo is a larger loan operator in Europe.
-Since inception, the Credissimo Group financed loans worth €183 M. Credissimo’s financial reports are also regularly audited by Deloitte.
-Nexo is built based on the experiences of Credissimo’s activities and known as a completely separate legal entity.
+Credissimo is a larger loan operator in Bulgaria.
+Since its inception, the Credissimo Group has financed loans worth €183 M. Credissimo’s financial reports are also regularly audited by Deloitte.
+Nexo is built based on the experiences of Credissimo’s activities and is known as a completely separate legal entity.

 Is Nexo regulated?

-Nexo claims to be a licensed and regulated financial institution in the Republic of Estonia by the Ministry of Economic Affairs and Communications.
+Nexo claimed to be a licensed and regulated financial institution in the Republic of Estonia by the Ministry of Economic Affairs and Communications.

-The truth is that Nexo is only registered as a company in the field of "administrative and support services".
+The truth is that Nexo was only registered as an Estonian company in the field of "administrative and support services".
 Nexo did not have a lending license in Estonia nor is regulated by the Estonian authorities.

 Another 🚩 red flag that we have spotted is that William Arthur Vesilind has joined Nexo's management board.
 This person was the executive director at TrustBuddy which was a P2P lender known for the theft of clients' money.
 This person has been removed from the board shortly before Nexo decided to wind down its Estonian branch.
 You can review the full history of this entity here.